 Visitors to Cape Cod and Plymouth can retrace the first footsteps of the Pilgrims in the New World by visiting the 30 historical landmarks below that are tied to this important piece of history, including Provincetown’s Pilgrim Monument, which commemorates the Pilgrims' historic landing, and First Encounter Beach, where the Wampanoag tribe and Pilgrims met for the first time.

 Commemoration events will also be held in Plymouth and across Cape Cod throughout 2020.
-Click here to get an early look at just some of these events!
+Mark these key 2020 events on your calendar!

 Read a full account linking each of the sites below to their place in history.